cilix-lab/ubuntu-wrt/README.md

 `chroot /srv/chroot/ubuntu-wrt`
 `/debootstrap/debootstrap --second-stage`

-Then install all the software needed and copy the modified rootfs files.
+Then install all needed software and copy the modified rootfs files.

 ## 4 Configuration
 * net.ifnames=0 was added to keep old kernel names for the interfaces.